-It’s no wonder so many people wonder what roving is, since the answer varies a little bit from source to source.
-The simple answer is that wool roving is the long, fluffy rope that is the final step before hand spinning or felting wool.
+Roving is the long, fluffy rope of fibers that are prepared for hand spinning or felting.
 It doesn’t have to be made from wool; other fibers can be prepared as roving, or blends of many fibers.

 How is roving made?
 Here’s where things get a little confusing.
 If you follow my blog or site, you know that I don’t like hard and fast rules.
-I understand that lots of the terms we use may be different in Europe than they are in the U.S., or even in different regions of a single country.
-But… some fiber arts teachers and authors are very specific:
+Also, many of the terms we use in the United States may be different in Europe, or even in different regions of the US.
+But… in general fiber arts teachers and authors seem to agree:

 • Roving is made from a carded process.